AlanRostem/SteelPurge/README.md

 *Scrap* is a gameplay progression unit that is essentially the currency of the game. *Scrap* can be used to make weapons and ammo and also upgrade the weapons.
 All *Scrap* is deleted when losing or quitting a game.

+### Movement

+The movement in Steel Purge will be quite simple but should have some twists.

+#### Auto-sprint

+After the player has walked for a few seconds without interruptions he starts sprinting.